Harvard medical school acceptance rate

 Article Title : Ivy League

-Article Snippet :for student athletes.
-The Ivy League schools are highly selective, with all schools reporting acceptance rates at or below approximately 10% at all of
+Article Snippet :athletes.
+The Ivy League schools are highly selective, with seven out of the eight universities reporting undergraduate acceptance rates below 6%.
+Admitted

 Harvard Medical School (HMS) is the graduate medical school of Harvard University.
 It is located in the Longwood Medical Area of the Mission Hill neighborhood of Boston, Massachusetts.
 It has been ranked the #1 research medical school in the United States by U.S. News & World Report every year since the magazine began publishing medical school rankings.